OmerTu/GoogleHomeKodi/README.md

 **Binge watch a tv show:** "Hey Google, kodi binge watch [tv show name]" --> will add all unwatched episodes to the playlist and play it.

 ### **Search and play a youtube video:**
-"Hey Google youtube [youtube title]" --> will search a youtube video, and play the first video.
+"Hey Google, kodi play youtube [youtube title]" --> will search a youtube video, and play the first video.
+"Hey Google, kodi search youtube [youtube title]" --> will search youtube and show you the results on the kodi screen.

 ### **Pause / Resume kodi:**
 "Hey Google, pause kodi"